flatcar/Flatcar/draft.md

 When a vote is needed:

-- A normal technical decision passes with X.
+- A normal technical decision passes with a simple majority of the Committee.
-- A major architectural or breaking decision passes with X.
+- A major architectural or breaking decision, or any other decision deemed especially important, requires full consensus instead of a simple majority.
+Which decisions meet that bar is judged case-by-case by the Committee; X describes any further criteria.
 - Other special thresholds are X.

 The exact voting process, including where votes happen and how long they stay open, is